-Congratulations to our Board Director Jim McLaughlin who was recognised in this years Queen’s Birthday Honours list
+Congratulations to our Board Director Jim McLaughlin CBE who was recognised in this years Queen’s Birthday Honours list

 The Queen’s Birthday Honours list recognises the achievements and service of people across the UK, from all walks of life, was announced on 1st June and this year’s list includes one of our board directors, Professor James Andrew McLaughlin CBE (Commander of the Order of the British Empire).